Quantcast

 At the end of the day, the last image is critical.
 People spend their entire lives collecting Whats to fill their WHO, and almost nobody succeeds.
 This means, that by judging someone completely by What they have, you'll end up losing sight of WHO they truly are in essence because there'll be HUGE GAPS that haven't been filled in yet, and may never be filled in within their lifetime.
 In another chapter, we'll discuss the idea of viewing the right WHOs, on the right layers.

 Our voids come in all different shapes and sizes because each void you have is just a smaller What that was left unfulfilled emotionally, as we've previously discussed.
 Your voids are simply the smaller container you have, without a matching WHO.
 Therefore, all of the images above, and the rules that they're explaining, apply to each individual void as well.
+This also means that every chapter in this book applies to every layer of analysis, from your logical, to your illogical selves.
 Because every What has a WHO, including What voids you've obtained, each void can have its own form of tension or emptiness inside of itself, based on WHO it is.
 They're just a smaller, awkwardly shaped jar, that needs to find a single, matching WHO, in order to be filled to the brim.
 Every jar can end up shaped differently, so a “relationship piece” might not fill in for a “career piece,” and so on.
 For any container to become truly fulfilled, you must find a single WHO to fill it all up at any single time.
 Otherwise, you will simply make the emotional emptiness infinitely smaller, but not "truly fulfilled".

 We'll reach them all when we get there, but for now, let's take our time, yeah?
 There is still a lot to be discussed between here and there, and only the journey that's done without missing a single step is a journey done right.